-In this post we'll explore the Yucatan Peninsula and Central Mexico in the time frame of three weeks.
-We'll Cover: Cancun, Valladolid, Las Coloradas , Rio Lagartos, Tulum, Playa del Carmen, Mexico City, Puebla & Oaxaca with optional day trips.
+This post will explore the Yucatan Peninsula and Central Mexico in the time frame of three weeks.
+We'll Cover Cancun, Valladolid, Las Coloradas, Rio Lagartos, Tulum, Playa del Carmen, Mexico City, Puebla & Oaxaca with optional day trips.
 Part I will focus on the Yucatan Peninsula, while Part II will focus on Central Mexico.
-For more on Central Mexico please read Mexico Part II.
+For more on Central Mexico, please read Mexico Part II.

-The Yucatan Peninsula is only a 4 hour plane ride from NYC; making this location the ultimate destination for a quick or long term getaway.
-Whether on a girls outing, solo escapade or a romantic Impromptu trip, the Yucatan has you covered!
+The Yucatan Peninsula is only a 4-hour plane ride from NYC, making this location the ultimate destination for a short or long term getaway.
+Whether on a girl's outing, solo escapade, or a romantic Impromptu trip, the Yucatan has you covered!

 For the best prices with reasonably low crowds, November and early December are the best times to visit the Yucatan.
 During low season you can experience more of the culture.

-We booked our flight to Mexico late 2017 and traveled early 2018.
+We booked our flight to Mexico in late 2017 and traveled in early 2018.
 Before embarking on our journey, a rollercoaster of emotions rose up daily.
-For Mexico seemed to be leading every newspapers headline on a daily basis with numerous cases of theft, crime, violence, shootings and even deaths.
-We could have just stayed at a resort in Cancun, worry free about what was happening around us, but thats not the type of travelers we are.
-So, we rented a car and traveled like a local and in all honesty, there was never a time we felt unsafe.
-Ofcourse, we always thought about safety.
-No drinking and driving, obey all the speed limit laws, not renting a super flashy car ( its better to blend in), taking money out of a populated ATM machine, not leaving our personals belongings unattended... but that's nothing new, we always do that.
-As a traveler, I believe its our responsibility to behave in a manner that will not offend the country we are traveling to and Mexico was no exception.
-We had an amazing trip!
-Here I'll be sharing with you what we did during our 3 week stay.
+Mexico seemed to be leading every newspaper headline daily with numerous cases of theft, crime, violence, shootings and even deaths.
+We could have just stayed at a resort in Cancun, worry-free about what was happening around us, but that's not the type of travelers we are.
+So, we rented a car and traveled like a local, and in all honesty, there was never a time we felt unsafe.
+Of course, we always thought about safety.
+No drinking and driving, obey all the speed limit laws, not renting a super flashy car (it's better to blend in), taking money out of a populated ATM machine, not leaving our personals belongings unattended.
+But that's nothing new, we always do that.
+As a traveler, I believe it's our responsibility to behave in a manner that will not offend the country we are traveling to, and Mexico was no exception.
+We had a fantastic trip!
+Here I'll be sharing with you what we did during our 3-week stay.

 Currency: Pesos -- $1 usd = 19.39 pesos